raul-sauco/ramo-space-shooter/README.md

 - Each level is an open world, the player can choose to get farther away from the objective.
 - Each level has an objective.
 Survival should get progressively harder as the player approaches the objective.
 - The camera uses the _perspective_ view, to give some depth to the game.
 But all game interactions happen on `z=0` making it a 2D game.
-- Background is auto-generated.
+- Background scrolls with the player.
-- Enemies, except for the level's _boss_ are auto-generated.
+- Enemies, except for the level's _boss_ are auto-generated according to some parameters.

 ### Star background.